-The moisture content of the floor is at 5.5, with 4.5 being an action point.
+The floor's moisture content is 5.5, with 4.5 being an action point.
 This concrete floor is confirmed to be wet and may be a significant source of elevated humidity throughout the house.

-Non-destructive impedance measurement of plasterboard behind the tiles and showing water had penetrated the grouting to wet the plasterboard, resulting in hidden mould growth in the wall cavity between the shower and bedroom
+A nondestructive impedance measurement of the plasterboard behind the tiles showed that water had penetrated the grouting to wet the plasterboard, resulting in hidden mould growth in the wall cavity between the shower and bedroom.

-Wet plasterboard wall at 22%wme , with 12% being a trigger point for action
+Wet plasterboard wall at 22% wme , with 12% being a trigger point for action